-Welcome emails are a lot like online dating — your subscribers signed up for your list because they were attracted to your profile (your landing page and sign up form).
+Welcome emails are a lot like online dating — your subscribers signed up for your list because they were attracted to your profile (your post-click landing page and sign up form).
 To make the relationship work, you need to deliver on that promise.
+For that, you need to look at successful welcome email examples.

 This is your opportunity to really “wow” them with your personality, so they look forward to your next newsletter.
 When you consider that welcome emails have an unusually high open rate of 50% – making them 86% more effective than newsletters, it’s crucial that you get it right.

-So what separates an average welcome email from one that leaves subscribers wanting more?
+So what separates an average email from one that leaves subscribers wanting more?
+Let’s look at some welcome email examples to find out.

 The question is whether it gives more to the person than it asks of them.
 The welcome email should make the service or app clear as a bell and make the next interaction option really clear and valuable.
 It’s not rocket science; it’s just good manners.